For each type of source in this guide, both the general form and an example will be provided.

 development.
 In J. Valsiner & K. Connolly (Eds.), Handbook of developmental

-(pp. 517-533).
+psychology (pp. 517-533).
 Sage Publications.